mercere99/MABE2/docs/source/00_source_overview.rst

-Organisms should be defined by a controller module (i.e., a brain) to handle how they process data, and a representation module (i.e., a genome) for how that organism is stored and mutatated.
+Organisms should be defined by a controller module (i.e., a brain) to handle how they process data, and a representation module (i.e., a genome) for how that organism is stored and mutated.